bpfefferle/bearded-dragon-owners/_posts/2022-04-25-what-do-bearded-dragons-eat.md

 Bearded Dragons are omnivores, they eat food of both plant and animal origin.
 In summary, it is important that a Bearded Dragon's diet has variety and is not restricted to any one type of food.
+This post is a basic introduction to what Bearded Dragons eat.
+For more information on food supplementation, gut-loading, or food scheduling, read our care guide <a href="https://beardeddragonowners.com/" target="_blank">here</a>.

 ## 1) Live Food

 At a young age, Bearded Dragons will rely more on live food to thrive.
-Dubia roaches would be a great choice for an everday staple feeder for your reptile.
+Dubia roaches would be a great choice as an everyday staple feeder for your reptile.
 Though, other options exist as well as seen below.

 **Daily Choices:**